 Another option is to install soundproofing materials in your apartment.
 While you shouldn’t have to be the one to pay, the fact is that a lawsuit could cost a whole lot more and take more time.
 Plus, there’s that little problem that you could still lose.
 At least by soundproofing your apartment, you’ll get something in return for your money, guaranteed.

-When it comes to filing a noise complaint in New York against your neighbors, the best advice is not to jump the gun.
+When it comes to filing a noise complaint in New York against your neighbors.
 You really need to try to sort things out amicably, first.
 And that means talking calmly with your neighbor.
 Otherwise, you’re in for a lot of aggravation if you go the legal route.